GLOBAL MARKETS-Dollar hits 7-month high on jobs data; oil slumps

 respectable 9 cents, the Labor Department said.
 The unemployment

-rate fell to 5.0 percent, the lowest since April 2008 and in a
+rate of 5.0 percent is the lowest since April 2008 and is in a

 range many Fed officials consider full employment.